-- Investigators approved through external IRB review must report local unanticipated problems, complaints, and any serious and continuing noncompliance to the HRPP Office via the IRB electronic management system in addition to reporting to the external IRB.
+- Investigators approved through external IRB review must report local unanticipated problems, complaints, and any serious and continuing noncompliance to the HRPP Office via the IRB electronic management system or email in addition to reporting to the external IRB.
 Copies of the report submitted to the external IRB are generally acceptable, but additional information may be requested on an as needed basis. - Investigators must also submit copies of continuing review reports, updated protocols, updated consent forms, study closures and corresponding IRB approval or acknowledgment. - Changes in PI must be submitted to the RRA Office prior to the new PI or research team member assuming any study responsibilities.
-CITI trainings, COI review, and any other applicable requirements will be verified. - Notices about, and reports from, DSMB's, external monitors, auditors, or inspectors must be provided to the HRPP Office as well. - In general, Investigators are reminded that all other Institutional reporting requirements remain applicable in addition to HRPP reporting requirements.
+CITI trainings, COI review, and any other applicable requirements will be verified.

+- Notices about, and reports from, DSMB's, external monitors, auditors, or inspectors must be provided to the HRPP Office as well as per the requirements outlined in Sections 18-21. - In general, Investigators are reminded that all other Institutional reporting requirements remain applicable in addition to HRPP reporting requirements.